DamnWidget/anaconda.developers.docs/architecture/anaconda_callbacks.md

 <blockquote>**note**: if the `timeout` in a callback is set to `0` or less, the `on_timeout` will never be fired.</blockquote>

-Anaconda's `Callback` also implement a convenience `on` method that you can use to assign actions afetr the `Callback` object has been created
+Anaconda's `Callback` also implement a convenience `on` method that you can use to assign actions after the `Callback` object has been created

 ```python
 ...